Kendall-Square-VA/Kendall-Square-VA.github.io/_posts/2021/2021-10-03-october-fall-festival.md

   * Drinks and snack food will be provided.

 Please note that masks and social distancing are strongly suggested.
-If you are at risk, it is suggested that you do not participate in this event and do any board elections via proxy vote, as has been mailed to every person in the neighborhood.
+If you are at risk, it is suggested that you do not participate in this event.

 Happy Halloween!